multiversx/mx-presentations-sfbw-2019/README.md

         ├── lld
         └── wasm-ld
 ```

+Next, we need to set up a home folder for our SmartContracts.
+ 1. In Visual Studio Code, go to File > Open folder...
+ 1. Navigate to an empty folder where you'd like to keep your SmartContracts.
+We recommend creating `~/Desktop/SmartContracts` and opening it in VS Code.
+ 1. Click `Open`.

+7) Go to tab **Environment**, and install dependencies (automatically):

+**All these will be installed in the configured IDE folder.**

 8) Create a smart contract from an existing list of prototypes (templates). `Ctrl+Shift+P`, command `Elrond - create smart contract from prototype (template)`.